Group Therapy

 Pricing

 We use an honor system for our group session rates based on your yearly income.
+Each group may have different pricing based on the facilitator who runs it.
 Scholarships, financial aid, and family support are expected to be included when calculating yearly income.
 If your family member(s) or spouse(s) are paying for services, calculate your rate based on their income.
 Please be mindful, choosing an accurate rate allows access to care for as many folks as possible.

 INCOME-BASED PRICING GUIDE: